 Montana is blessed with a bounty of public lands that are still pristine – places where all Americans can go to experience solitude, that provide the cornerstone for our hunting and fishing heritage, and where nature is still free to run its course.

-Millions of acres of public lands in Montana are “roadless,” a poor description for the last of the best of our public lands heritage.
-Many of these special places are of such high quality that they should be designated wilderness by Congress and made part of the National Wilderness Preservation System.
+Millions of acres of public lands in Montana are “roadless,” an inadequate description for the last of the best of our public lands heritage.
+Many of these special places are of such high quality that they should be designated Wilderness by congress and made part of the National Wilderness Preservation System.

 In 1998, the Forest Service declared an 18-month moratorium on road-building in national forests to inventory roads and lands and study the situation.
 After extensive review, process, and public comment, the "Roadless Rule" was adopted in 2001.
-One of the most significant conservation actions since the Wilderness Act of 1964, it does not necessarily protect roadless areas from development or prohibit all activities on these lands.
+Although this was one of the most significant conservation actions since the Wilderness Act of 1964, the Roadless Rule does not necessarily protect roadless areas from development or prohibit all activities on these lands.
 It was, instead, aimed at controlling the amount of road-building by the United States Forest Service.
-The main purpose is to minimize the negative impact roads have on the environment.
+Its main purpose is to minimize the negative impact roads have on the environment.